trrad/tyche/docs/TechnicalArchitecture.md

 2. Determine ModelConfig:
    - Binomial → { structure: 'simple', type: 'beta' }
-   - User-level with zeros → { structure: 'compound', conversionType: 'beta', valueType: 'lognormal', valueComponents: k }
+   - User-level with zeros → { structure: 'compound', frequencyType: 'beta', valueType: 'lognormal', valueComponents: k }
    - User-level no zeros → { structure: 'simple', type: 'lognormal', components: k }

    Where k is determined by multimodality detection on the relevant values.
 Can select other types of value distributions as default based on simple heuristic tests run here or fitting all options and comparing in step 3.